Meetoul/android_device_Unihertz_Jelly2/docs/HOW-TO-BUILD.md

-How to build LineageOS 17.1 for the Unihertz Atom L and XL
+How to build LineageOS 17.1 for the Unihertz Jelly2
 =================================================

 This guide is focused on building the ROM under a Linux host environment.